MEET OUR BOARD of TRUSTEES

 Development of an annual fundraising plan that includes PTA activities, Sponsorship, and Grant Funding (e.g. new spider web).
 As a Decile 10 school we rely heavily on other funding to provide the education your children deserve.

-New property projects, including advancement of the School Hall, upgrades to the toilet blocks and new outdoor covered secret garden area due to start 2019.
+New property improvements including the flexible learning space, upgrades to the toilet blocks and new outdoor covered secret garden area.

 The ability to be able to fund property development, additional resources and pilot programmes, is through the sound financial management of school leadership, under the supervision of the Finance Committee that is led by Dave Saunders and includes Mel Crosbie and myself.
 The school has never been in a better financial position and this was achieved without ever compromising educational goals.